 As one of the 10 best Beijing night markets, it offers Beijing authentic snacks.
 It can be easily accessed by taking public transportation.
 When the night falls, the assortment of tasty treats from both northern and southern China, plus the bustling crowds and the rhythmical huckstering is another attraction you shouldn't miss.

 Bus Route: 3, 13, 38, 42, 55, 68, 107, 111, 118, 612, 701

 8. Jiumen Snack Street (Shichahai Snack Street)

-The most popular one, day or night it is filled with throngs people busily coming and going and partaking of the fare.
+The most popular one, day or night Jiumen Snack Street is filled with throngs people busily coming and going and partaking of the fare.
 Some shops moved from Longfusi Snack Street to here and restart to sell delicious snacks.
-In addition to the traditional local snack shops, there are many famous chain restaurants such as Starbucks here.
+In addition to the traditional local foods, there are many famous chain restaurants such as Starbucks here.

 Bus Route: 5, 819, 839 (get off at Guozishi Stop)